clort81/blopotron/README.md

 # Blopotron: Terminal Arcade Game
 ![blopotron](blopotron_demo.gif)

-A pure terminal, single-file C Robotron-style shooter.
+A pure terminal Robotron-style 2D arcade-game.
 Human-designed in 2015, boosted to playable with help from Qwen and GLM.
 [WIP]

 Survive waves of enemies in your terminal.
 No tutorials, no cutscenes, no inventory, no gpu needed.
 Just you in terminal-land, the dual-joystick scheme excitingly mapped to keyboard, and an ever-growing swarm trying to kill.